ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 - There is logic in the DB records to prevent sending a speed setpoint that is equal to the current speed setpoint readback.
 - There is (equipment) safety logic in the IOC.
 For more details see below.

+### Fermi chopper parameters

+**MERLIN:** Merlin can use both "Merlin small parameters" and "Merlin large parameters" (I believe this depends on which rotor is installed)
+**MARI:** Uses "Merlin large parameters" (the "HET/MARI" parameters I believe refer to a very old configuration of the hardware, before the chopper on MARI was upgraded to be more like MERLIN's)
+**MAPS:** The hardware on MAPS does not support changing parameters - they are fixed.

 # Diagnostic logs

 The logs for the fermi chopper are kept in `C:\Instrument\var\logs\ioc\FERMCHOP_01-<date>`.
 These logs contain the following information: